 If the test or answer material for a test is unpublished or if it was not published with another literary work, the applicant should submit one complete copy of the test and/or answer sheets that the applicant intends to register.
 37 C.F.R. § 202.20(c)(2)(vi).

-For a discussion of the deposit requirements for secure tests and secure test items, see Copyright Registration for Secure Tests and Test Items (Circular 64).
+For a discussion of the deposit requirements for secure tests and secure test items, see Chapter 700, Section 720.2.

 1509.1(K) Deposit Requirements for Group Registration Options